 Compliance with the US AML/CFT Regulations

-Under the light of the regulations of the Bank Secrecy Act and the USA Patriot Act, banks and financial institutions are required to take a risk-based approach to AML/CFT and implement measures.
+Under the light of the Bank Secrecy Act and the USA Patriot Act regulations, banks and financial institutions are required to take a risk-based approach to AML/CFT and implement measures.

 AML program: Firms must establish and execute an internal AML/CFT policy that is personalized to the risk profile of their clients and market sectors.
 Written rules and practices should be included in the curriculum, outlining the firm's approach to: